 - 1. The individual characteristics of a minor referred to in paragraph 14 of this Code shall be taken into account on the basis of an individual assessment report. - 2.
-In the process of individual assessment, the agency under paragraph 6 of this Article shall study the level of development; the conditions of life, upbringing and development; education; health status; the family situation; and other circumstances which will enable an assessment of the nature and behaviour of a minor and the identification of his/her needs. - 3.
+In the process of individual assessment, the agency under paragraph 6 of this article shall study the level of development; the conditions of life, upbringing and development; education; health status; the family situation; and other circumstances which will enable an assessment of the nature and behaviour of a minor and the identification of his/her needs. - 3.
 An individual assessment report shall include the special needs of a minor, the risk of commission of a crime or an administrative offence and, accordingly, the measures recommended to facilitate the proper development of the minor and his/her integration into society. - 4.
-The preparation and consideration of an individual assessment report is required at the following stages of criminal proceedings: - a) determination of a diversion measure; - b) sentencing; - c) individual planning of a custodial sentence; - d) execution of a non-custodial sentence; - e) consideration of the issue of release on parole. - [41.
+The preparation and consideration of an individual assessment report is required at the following stages of criminal proceedings: - a) determination of a diversion measure; - b) sentencing; - c) individual planning of a custodial sentence; - d) execution of a non-custodial sentence; - e) consideration of the issue of release on parole. - 41.
 An individual assessment report must also be prepared and considered when a case meets the legislative criteria for diversion, although a prosecutor does not make the decision on the diversion of a minor.
-(Shall become effective from 1 January 2019)] - 5.
-By a resolution of the prosecutor, an individual assessment report may also be prepared and considered at the stage of deciding on the exercise of other discretionary powers, provided that the course and time limits of the criminal proceedings allow for it. - 6.
-At the stages provided for by paragraph 4(a), (b) and (d) of this Article, an individual assessment report shall be prepared by the National Agency of Execution of Non-custodial Sentences and Probation (the National Probation Agency), a Legal Entity under Public Law under the Ministry of Corrections of Georgia, and at the stages provided for by paragraph 4(c) and (e) of this Article, an individual assessment report shall be prepared by the Penitentiary Department.

-- 7. The methodology, procedure and standard for the preparation of individual assessment reports at the stages provided for by paragraph 4 of this Article shall be determined by a joint order of the Minister of Justice of Georgia, the Minister of Internal Affairs of Georgia and the Minister of Corrections of Georgia. - [6.
-At the stages provided for in paragraph 4(a), (b) and (d) of this article, an individual assessment report shall be prepared by the Legal Entity under Public Law operating under the Ministry of Justice of Georgia the National Agency of Execution of Noncustodial Sentences and Probation ('the National Probation Agency'), and at the stages provided for in paragraphs 4(c) and (e) of this Article, an individual assessment report shall be prepared by the state sub-agency institution within the system of the Ministry of Justice of Georgia the Special Penitentiary Service ('the Penitentiary Service'). - 7.
-The methodology, procedure and standard for the preparation of individual assessment reports at the stages provided for in paragraphs 4 of this Article shall be determined by a joint order of the Minister of Justice of Georgia and the Minister of Internal Affairs of Georgia.
-(Shall become effective from 1 January 2019)] - 8.
+- 5. By a resolution of the prosecutor, an individual assessment report may also be prepared and considered at the stage of deciding on the exercise of other discretionary powers, provided that the course and time limits of the criminal proceedings allow for it. - 6.
+At the stages provided for in paragraph 4(a), (b) and (d) of this article, an individual assessment report shall be prepared by the Legal Entity under Public Law operating under the Ministry of Justice of Georgia the National Agency of Execution of Noncustodial Sentences and Probation ('the National Probation Agency'), and at the stages provided for in paragraphs 4(c) and (e) of this article, an individual assessment report shall be prepared by the state sub-agency institution within the system of the Ministry of Justice of Georgia the Special Penitentiary Service ('the Penitentiary Service'). - 7.
+The methodology, procedure and standard for the preparation of individual assessment reports at the stages provided for in paragraphs 4 of this article shall be determined by a joint order of the Minister of Justice of Georgia and the Minister of Internal Affairs of Georgia. - 8.
 Individual assessment reports shall be taken into account at any stage of juvenile justice procedure, if necessary.
 When preparing an individual assessment report at each subsequent stage of criminal proceedings, the information contained in a previous individual assessment report shall be taken into account. - 9.
-At the stage provided for by paragraph 4(b) of this Article, an authorised person of the National Probation Agency shall carry out an individual assessment on the basis of an application by the judge. - 10.
-When carrying out an individual assessment at the stages under paragraph 4(a) and (b) of this Article, the representative of the National Probation Agency may meet with an accused minor without obstruction, and may obtain information necessary for an individual assessment from all natural persons, and governmental and non-governmental institutions.
+At the stage provided for by paragraph 4(b) of this article, an authorised person of the National Probation Agency shall carry our an individual assessment on the basis of an application by the judge. - 10.
+When carrying out an individual assessment at the stages under paragraph 4(a) and (b) of this article, the representative of the National Probation Agency may meet with an accused minor without obstruction, and may obtain information necessary for an individual assessment from all natural persons, and governmental and non-governmental institutions.